 Don’t make your employees run around matching up schedules.
 Take the burden of remote work off the employee’s shoulders and let them do what they do best.
 This is sure to help their wellbeing across the board, plus provide a boost to employee performance.

-Ultimately, the challenges businesses face in switching to remote work are significant, but these are largely manageable with technology.
-Staff engagement apps such as Qualee, can help you tackle those challenges and support the wellbeing of your remote employees at the same time.
+In conclusion, the challenges businesses face in switching to remote work are significant, but these are largely manageable with technology.
+Staff engagement apps can help you tackle those challenges and support the wellbeing of your remote employees at the same time.